kaliflowerx3/ZoltriTWserver/worship.md

 ranks within your religion: member, priest, prophet, etc.
 holy book: written and distributed by prophet
-everyone starts off as no religion (new players i mean), must be "converted" by a member of the religion. similiarly, changing religions requires you to have someone from your target religion take you to the altar.
+everyone starts off as no religion (new players i mean), must be "converted" by a member of the religion. similiarly, changing religions requires you to have someone from your target religion take you to the altar. must bring forth god's chosen artifact to sacrifice to become that religion

 ## pleasing your god:
 ### non-vamps: